Using GitHub as an SSO provider for SSH and Kubernetes with Teleport

 - Set GitHub as the default auth connector

 Steven: So let's review what we've done today.
-We've authenticated with GitHub users into Teleport in web and command-line interfaces.
-We've mapped teams within the GitHub organization to logins and Kubernetes usage within Teleport.
-We've configured the OAuth settings within the GitHub organization that allows Teleport to authenticate against that organization.
-We've configured a GitHub auth connector within Teleport that tells it to log into Kubernetes mappings.
-We've set that GitHub as the default auth connector for all users.
-And lastly, the steps that we’ve completed here are available within the Teleport documentation at this URL.
+We've authenticated with GitHub users into Teleport, in web and command line interfaces.
+We've mapped teams within the GitHub organization, to logins and Kubernetes usage within Teleport.
+We've configured the OAuth settings within GitHub organization, that allows Teleport to authenticate against that organization.
+We've configured a GitHub Auth Connector within Teleport, that tells it the logins in Kubernetes mappings.
+We've set that GitHub as the default OAuth Connector for all users.
+And lastly, the steps that I've completed here are available within the Teleport Admin Guide.
 We thank you for joining us for this video, and we hope that you visit our site and review our latest information.